Welcome to LookChem.com Sign In|Join Free

 Uses

-2,2-Diphenylcyclopropanecarboxylic Acid is an intermediate in the synthesis of Cibenzoline, an antiarrhythmic drug that relieves the outflow tract obstruction of hypertrophic obstructive cardiomyopathy (HOCM).
+2,2-Diphenylcyclopropanecarboxylic acid is used as an intermediate in the synthesis of Cibenzoline, an antiarrhythmic drug.
+This drug is specifically designed to alleviate the outflow tract obstruction associated with hypertrophic obstructive cardiomyopathy (HOCM), a condition that affects the heart's ability to pump blood efficiently.

 Check Digit Verification of cas no